LoopKit/loopdocs/docs/browser/certs.md

-## Create Certificate
+## Overview

 The instructions on this page are required to build your app intially.
-It ties information in you Match-Secrets private repository to your Apple information so that the build action works.
-After that, it only needs to be run again in a few cases.
+This action ties information in your Match-Secrets private repository to your Apple information so that the build action works.
+Once successful that, it only needs to be run again in a few cases.

 * When your certificates have expired (after one year) and you need to [Renew Certificates](bb-update.md#renew-certificate){:target="_blank"}
 * When the developers have modified the Identifiers; this requires Create Certificates to be run after you successfully run Add Identifiers and update the new Identifiers